 we don’t want to have to run to figure out what version of our code blew up when it inevitable does blow up. quickly responding to events depends on quickly understand what those events were – code deploys, network changes, and performed tests should all be instantly available to us when fixing problem or doing routine audits of our systems.

-having bombs or code in “production” that should be is bad just as not having bombs or code that should be there is really bad.
+having bombs or code in “production” that shouldn’t be is just as bad as not having bombs or code that should be.

 operational maintainability is king

 a few rivets and a sheet of aluminum taken away and every important system on this jet is accessible for inspection, repair, and replacement. it’s a complicated piece of machinery and there are air conditioning systems, radio systems, engine control systems, radar systems, and many other systems. each system is separate, isolated from each other, and has some form of serviceable control area in a specific location.

 can we pull back a sheet of aluminum and address a single component system in our software applications? can we pull out the fuel pump without having to also pull out a mile of wiring that also happens to wrap inextricably around the ejection seat?

 the jet engine is stupid simple in concept: compress incoming air so that it heats up; when it’s hot enough spray in some gasoline which will spontaneously ignite due to the heat; let the air (now much hotter) rapidly expand through a turbine to both push the jet forward and also power the compressor/propellers.